forkspacer/docs/src/content/docs/reference/CRDs/module.md

 The `config` field accepts key-value pairs for module-specific configuration.
 The available configuration options and their validation rules are defined in the resource definition's `config` array.

-Configuration values are validated against the resource definition schema and passed to the underlying Helm chart or custom plugin.
+Configuration values are validated against the resource definition schema and passed to the underlying Helm chart or custom module.
 See the [Configuration Schema documentation](/reference/resources/overview/#configuration-schema) for details on supported configuration types and validation.

 **Example:**